 - Aniseed has a powerful carminative effect.
 In plain English, it treats flatulence and stomach pains.
 A simple aniseed plant or seed hot water infusion should do the trick.

-Some people simply chew anise seeds after meals simply to freshen up their breath but anise is a effective natural remedy for halitosis.
+- Some people simply chew anise seeds after meals simply to freshen up their breath but anise is an effective natural remedy for halitosis.
 If you’re making your own toothpowder or DIY toothpaste, anise, adds great flavor.

 I’d say there are quite a lot of uses for a plant that can be found sometimes growing wildly near Mediterranean beaches.